fynnay/anytype-docs/basics/object-editor/create-an-object.md

 ### Forward Slash Command

 When working in Anytype you can create a new Object by typing the "/".
 This will bring up the list of Objects that you have created.
-Simply select the Object you'd like to create and it will be linked at your current place.
+Simply select the Object you'd like to create, and it will be linked at your current place.

 <figure><img src="../../.gitbook/assets/image (5).png" alt=""><figcaption></figcaption></figure>